for-giobbe/BASE/tutorial_2.md

 ---

-In this tutorial we will compare through a Likelihood Ratio Test (LRT from now on) a model with a single omega values across all the branch of our phylogeny versus a model in which all the branches have different omegas, for each OG; subsequently we will extract omega (along with other metrics) for specific branches.
+In this tutorial we will compare through a Likelihood Ratio Test (LRT from now on) a model with a single omega value across all the branch of our phylogeny versus a model in which all the branches have different omega values, for each OG; subsequently we will extract omega (along with other metrics) for specific branches.
 This analysis will focus only on [OGs of ubiquitus genes](https://github.com/for-giobbe/BASE/tree/master/example/_ubiquitous_OGs), in which a single-copy gene is present for each species.
 After moving to the [toy-dataset folder](https://github.com/for-giobbe/BASE/tree/master/example) we can quickly revise what's needed to start our analysis: